The Mercy Devotion Spreads — is Banned — and Spreads Again!

-Sr. Faustina died on October 5, 1938, but her mission was far from over.
+Sister Faustina died on Oct.
+5, 1938, but her mission was far from over.
 In fact, it was just beginning.
 "My mission will not come to an end upon my death," she had said in her diary, "[for] I will draw aside for you the veils of heaven to convince you of God's goodness" (entry 281).

 Throughout World War II, the people of Poland turned more and more to the Image of Mercy, and to the prayers called the Chaplet of Divine Mercy, to give them comfort and hope in the midst of the horrors of the Nazi occupation.

 One Polish priest, Fr.
-Joseph Jarzbowski, in danger of being murdered, made a dramatic escape across Stalin's Russia, and Fascist Japan, promising the Lord that if he made it to safety in the USA, he would spend the rest of his life spreading the mercy message.
+Joseph Jarzebowski, in danger of being murdered, made a dramatic escape across Stalin's Russia and Fascist Japan, promising the Lord that if he made it to safety in the United States, he would spend the rest of his life spreading the mercy message.
 In fact, Fr.
-Jarzbowski did make it to safety (without proper traveling visas), and, true to his word, in 1941 he and his associates in the Congregation of Marians of the Immaculate Conception established "The Mercy of God Apostolate" on Eden Hill in Stockbridge, Massachusetts, now the U.S. National Shrine of The Divine Mercy.
+Jarzebowski did make it to safety (without proper traveling visas), and, true to his word, in 1941 he and his associates in the Congregation of Marian Fathers of the Immaculate Conception established "The Mercy of God Apostolate" on Eden Hill in Stockbridge, Massachusetts, now the National Shrine of The Divine Mercy.

 There will come a time when this work [of Mercy], which God is demanding so very much, will be as though utterly undone.
 And then God will act with great power, which will give evidence of its authenticity.
 It will be a new splendor for the Church, although it has been dormant in it from long ago.